 While heroin addicts are still likely to experience some symptoms of withdrawal even while detoxing in a medically supervised detox program, the added support of therapy during medical monitoring leads to a more successful recovery process.

 - There are many different reasons people turn to heroin.
 Opiates are commonly known as the open door that leads them to the path of destruction.
 Heroin is often times cheaper than prescription pills, has a more intense high, and is easier to find.

 - The reason some turn to heroin is due to unresolved issues and emotions that are brought on from past experiences or traumas.
-At Daylight Detox and Recovery’s Heroin Detox Program, we address these issues through a variation of therapeutic methods, and we give the needed support to deal with what causes the reasoning behind wanting to get “high” in the first place.
+At Daylight Recovery Center and Recovery’s Heroin Detox Program, we address these issues through a variation of therapeutic methods, and we give the needed support to deal with what causes the reasoning behind wanting to get “high” in the first place.

 What are my options for Heroin Detox?

 When it comes to options on detoxing from Heroin, there are not many.
 People who attempt to detox from home are rarely successful due to strong cravings, lack of proper medication, and can encounter many medical complications.
-The safest option for heroin detox is use a medically supervised detox program, like Daylight Detox and Recovery Center.
+The safest option for heroin detox is use a medically supervised detox program, like Daylight Recovery Center and Recovery Center.

 The most successful way to detox from heroin would be a medically supervised heroin detox program.
 While, detoxing at home is possible, there are many complications that could result from going “cold turkey.”
 Proper medical detoxification and therapy are required to ensure a life of sustained recovery.
-The best choice is Daylight Detox and Recovery.
+The best choice is Daylight Recovery Center and Recovery.